hideyukiinada/maddiecnn/README.md

 | Maddie | ![Image of Maddie](assets/images/m_01409.jpg_256x256.jpg) |
 | Olivia | ![Image of Olivia](assets/images/o_01106.jpg_256x256.jpg) |
 | Pink | ![Image of Pink](assets/images/p_01216.jpg_256x256.jpg) |

+## Size and format of each image
+256 pixel by 256 pixel JPEG.

 ## Classification criteria
 Criteria for the presence of the dog